axyorah/quick_img_processing/README.md

             <ul>
                 <li> <b>Dataset</b>.
 Amazing people from <a href="https://www.learnopencv.com/">LearnOpenCV</a>
                 posted a great tutorial on training a <a href="https://www.learnopencv.com/histogram-of-oriented-gradients/">HOG</a>-based object detector and shared a code for creating a hand gesture dataset that doesn't require any manual labeling.
-That was a huge help, as fixing labels and bounding boxes for any reasonably sized dataset is a truly daunting task.
+That was a huge help, as fixing labels and bounding boxes for any reasonably sized dataset really is a daunting task.
 I used this code to create a dataset with three classes and roughly 2700 images for each class (will probably share it in a separate supplementary repo later).
                 </li>